Atharva-Shinde/web-service-gin/Readme.md

     --data '{"id": "5","title": "For the ones to whom neither the past nor the future belongs","artist": "All shall be well","premier": 11.2014}'
     ```

+- GET:
+    - The `curl localhost:8080/covers` fetches data of the covers in JSON format,or you can view the JSON output on your browser through: `localhost:8080/covers`
+    - `curl http:localhost:8080/covers/id` fetches the cover with the assigned id.
 ### Output
 ```
 [